bhkangw/mp3-supabase-to-r2/README.md

 # Supabase Storage to Cloudflare R2 Migration Tool 🚀

-This tool helps you migrate MP3 files from Supabase Storage to Cloudflare R2 while updating your database references.
-Perfect for those looking to move their audio storage to a more cost-effective solution.
+This tool helps you migrate files (MP3s and images) from Supabase Storage to Cloudflare R2 while updating your database references.
+Perfect for those looking to move their media storage to a more cost-effective solution.

 ## Prerequisites

 - Node.js installed on your system
-- Supabase project with stored MP3 files (edit the script to fetch other file types)
+- Supabase project with stored files (MP3s and images)
 - Cloudflare account with R2 enabled
 - Access to both Supabase and Cloudflare R2 credentials